 The majority of the workforce in Onley works in education, health, and social services, with a large increase in manufacturing and public administration since 2014, according to ACS estimates.
 There are also substantial portions of the population that work in the construction, manufacturing, and public administration industries.
-The
+The manufacturing industry is likely dominated by the block and concrete company located in Town and poultry processing positions at nearby plants, such as Perdue Farms and Tyson Foods.
+These companies often have policies in place to mitigate the economic impact for both the company and the employees; however, long-term closures would have strong negative impacts on the Town.
+There would be a 'domino effect' from such a closure, as employees in that industry wouldn't have spending dollars for rent, local shops, nor family necessities, and other dependent agricultural businesses would be at a loss as well.

 Riverside Shore Memorial Hospital relocated just outside of Town limits and opened in February of 2017 (Town of Onley Comprehensive Plan, 2017).
 New businesses have already began locating to the original downtown area and along the Route 13 corridor.
-This trend will likely continue and have an affect on the local workforce industry.
+This trend will likely continue and have an effect on the local workforce industry.